Features Pricing Docs Blog Try Demo Log In Sign Up

 How to take website screenshots with cURL (one-line examples)

 Sometimes you don't want to spin up a Node.js project or write a Python script just to grab a single screenshot.
-You need a quick capture from the terminal — test an API parameter, check an edge case, take a before/after shot.
+You need a quick capture from the terminal: test an API parameter, check an edge case, take a before/after shot.
 Or maybe you're SSHed into a server and cURL is all you've got.

-Every example here is a single cURL command.
-Copy it, swap in your API key, run it.
-I'll go through the most common scenarios: basic capture, full-page, mobile viewport, dark mode, PDF, thumbnails, CSS injection, hiding cookie banners, and rendering raw HTML.
+I use cURL all the time when debugging screenshotrun — testing parameters, poking at edge cases, grabbing quick screenshots.
+Below are the examples that live in my shell history.
+Every one is a single cURL command: copy it, swap in your API key, run it.
+I'll cover basic capture, full-page, mobile viewport, dark mode, PDF, thumbnails, CSS injection, hiding cookie banners, and rendering raw HTML.
 Each command can be saved as a shell alias or dropped into a bash script.

-Get your API key
+Getting your API key set up

 If you don't have a screenshotrun account yet, sign up here.
-The free plan gives you 300 screenshots per month, no credit card needed.
+The free plan gives you 200 screenshots per month, no credit card needed.

 Once you're in, head to Dashboard → API Keys and create a new key: